guptavanshi/HR-Attrition-Analysis/README.md

 Provides feature importance scores to explain which factors drive attrition Works well with imbalanced datasets like this one (16% attrition)

-SplitEmployeesTraining set (80%)1,176 employeesTesting set (20%)294 employees
+Train/Test Split: 80% training (1,176 employees) / 20% testing (294 employees)

-Stratified split used to maintain the same 16% attrition ratio in both sets.
+Stratified split used to maintain the same 16% attrition ratio in both sets

 🔮 Future Scope